Aaron, construction project estimator, was debating whether to study for the LEED Green Associate exam. He asked me, “Is LEED still worth it?”

 Third, LEED is absolutely still relevant with anyone that builds and then operates a building.
 Government, Higher Ed, and Corporations all build LEED buildings because they build and then occupy the same building.
 They have a vested interest in looking at the entire lifecycle of their building.
 They don’t care about saving money on construction costs if it means spending way more money on utility bills or lost employee productive or higher maintenance costs.
 Unfortunately, that is not the case for a typical private sector developer who sells the building after construction.
 In that case the developer optimizes for minimum construction costs even if that means the future owner is less productive or has higher operating costs.
 That’s just the way our free market works.

 Earning a LEED Credential Shows Your Openness to Growth

 Fourth, the LEED credentials speak to a person’s commitment to personal growth and career development.
 This is true of any credential or advanced training.
 “Is LEED still worth it?”
 Why, yes, LEED happens to be a widely recognized standard, so it works great on a resume or on LinkedIn.
 It shows that someone cared enough about their career to take the time and spend the money for advanced training.
 That alone speaks volumes.
 Personally, having reviewed thousands of resumes and having hired hundreds of people, I like growth candidates.

 So if you’re still asking, “Is LEED still worth it?” hopefully we’ve calmed your concerns and shown you why it’s important.
-And if you’re ready to get started, join us for LEED Green Associate Exam Prep – which can be taken live in 2 days (in select locations), via a 4-part live webinar series, OR as a self-paced online webinar.
+And if you’re ready to get started, join us for LEED Green Associate Exam Prep – which can be taken in a live, instructor-led format or in an online (self-paced) format.

 If you work in the building industry, there’s no excuse for not being aware of LEED and knowledgeable about its guiding principles.
 Start today!